groverlab/groverlab.github.io/_hnbfpr/2026-08-24-ai-counterfeit-cosmetics.markdown

 > Spelling Error in Usage Instructions (Image B3): The top line of the usage text reads "Appli tinted lip treatment daily..." instead of "Apply".

+❌ This is another case of Gemini mistaking light glare for a typo.

 > Misspelled Ingredients (Image B2): The ingredients list contains chemical spelling errors, including "Octyidodecanol" (instead of Octyldodecanol) and "Fliuorphlogopite" (instead of Fluorphlogopite).

 > Lowercase Country Name (Image B3): The origin line reads "Made in italy" using a lowercase "i" instead of capitalized "Italy".

 > Spacing Glitches (Images B3 & B6): The box includes an errant space in "SERVIC ES LIMITED", while the back of the tube omits the space in "LIMITED,STANLAW".

 > Missing Accents (Image B3): The French translation ends with "colorees" instead of the proper accented "colorées".

->Further Verification Steps
+> Further Verification Steps

+Gemini's next two responses aren't specific to the photos; rather they're general advice on additional steps an individual might take to determine the authenticity of their product.

 > Applicator Orientation: On genuine Rhode tubes, when looking at the front logo, the slanted tip of the applicator should face away from you.

+This is true of authentic tubes, but it's also true of every fake tube I've collected, so this is clearly not

 > Texture & Fragrance: Authentic Rhode Peptide Lip Tints have a smooth, non-sticky balmy texture and a mild scent, whereas counterfeits often smell strongly of chemicals or feel overly sticky or grainy.

+This seems like good advice, particularly regarding smell: some of my fake tubes have a sickly sweet smell.
+The authentic product is virtually odorless to my nose.

 > Beyond the initial typos, several additional formatting errors, font irregularities, and manufacturing defects further confirm this is counterfeit.
 > Invalid Postal Code (Images B3 & B6): The Dublin address lists the Eircode as DO1 A2T5 using the capital letter "O" instead of the numeric zero (D01).

-> Ingredient Spelling Error (Image B2): The compound Phytosteryl/Isostearyl is misspelled as Phytosteryl/Isosteararyl with an extra "ar".
+> Ingredient Spelling Error (Image B2): The compound **Phytosteryl/Isostearyl** is misspelled as **Phytosteryl/Isosteararyl** with an extra "ar".

+❌

-> Uneven Text Spacing (Image B4): The key ingredients list on the box side contains wide, irregular spacing gaps between BABASSU and CUPUAÇU.
+> Uneven Text Spacing (Image B4): The key ingredients list on the box side contains wide, irregular spacing gaps between **BABASSU** and **CUPUAÇU**.

+✅

 > Distorted Logos (Image B6): The Leaping Bunny cruelty-free symbol printed on the back of the tube next to the 12M icon is stretched and warped.

+❌

 > Faded Tube Printing (Image B5): The French description and volume details (10 mL / 0.3 fl oz e) on the front of the tube are printed in a low-contrast, barely legible grey font rather than crisp white.

+❌

 > Messy Crimp Stamping (Image B6): The stamped batch code on the tube crimp overlaps the printed white vertical stripe unevenly.

+❌

 > Excessive Shrink Wrap (Images B1 & B3): The outer box is encased in thick, heavily wrinkled plastic shrink wrap with warped seams, which differs from authentic retail box packaging.

+❌